gbmhunter/blog/content/programming/languages/c/preprocessor/index.md

 Unfortunately, unlike the compiler, the preprocessor is pretty dumb, and won't give you warnings like #define SOMETHING is not used.
 This means you can end up with heaps of redundant code, which confuses both you and whoever is going to look at your code in the future.

-The obvious but not necessarily quickest nor safest way to find redundant #define's is to comment them out and check if it still compiles.
-However, the precompiler doesn't need to have a variable declared to use it in a conditional statement (remember the #ifdef  directive?), so just because it compiles doesn't mean it is not used, and it can also change the behaviour of your code.
+The obvious but not necessarily quickest nor safest way to find redundant `#define`'s is to comment them out and check if it still compiles.
+However, the precompiler doesn't need to have a variable declared to use it in a conditional statement (remember the `#ifdef` directive?), so just because it compiles doesn't mean it is not used, and it can also change the behaviour of your code.

 A better way is to use another program to check for these.
 Some expensive programs exist, but you can do it quite easily yourself by utilising some command-line Linux programs.